Differentiate Quality of Experience Scheduling for Deep Learning Inferences with Docker Containers in the Cloud: Conclusion

 In this work, we present \sol~ a differentiate quality of experience based scheduler for containerized deep learning applications.
 It enables user-specified objectives to the cloud system and attempts to meet multiple clients' specifications in the same cluster.
 When deploying a learning model in the cloud, \sol~ accepts a targeted QoE value from each client.
 This value is analyzed by \sol, which would increase or decrease its resource limit in order to achieve the target.
 When multiple models reside in a cluster, \sol~ is able to respect to their individual QoE objectives and approach user-specified QoEs through dynamical adjustment on the resource allocation at runtime. \sol~ is implemented as a plugin to Docker Swarm.
 Based on extensive, cloud executed experiments, it demonstrates its capability to react to different workload patterns and achieves up to 8x times more satisfied models as compared to the existing system.

-To further improve \sol~ in a cluster environment, we will design a workload distribution strategy with respects to the states of each worker node.
-Currently, Docker Swarm places container base on the number of container on each worker and assuming each container allocates an equal share of resources.
-However, when there is a underperformed job on a worker that is in a stable state, the system should avoid putting more workload on this worker, which may result in an increased number of underperformed jobs.
-We plan to enhance \sol~ with a novel container placement algorithm to balance workload according to clients' specifications.
+Given the limited on-board resource on the worker, to further improve \sol~ in a cluster environment, horizontal scaling is necessary.
+We will investigate container placement and migration strategies with respect to run-time states of worker nodes.
+By default, Docker Swarm places containers based on the number of containers on each worker and assumes each container allocating an equal share of resources.
+However, when there is an underperformed job on a worker that is in a stable state, the system should avoid putting more workload on this worker, which may result in an increased number of underperformed jobs.
+We plan to enhance \sol~ with novel container placement and migration algorithms to balance workload according to clients' specifications.
+Additionally, the fairness between containers and workers as well as other resource types, e.g., memory and network, should be considered.